 Maybe next time we should have a big family's

-We didn't make any plan on places to visit and as we stayed nearby to Orchard road, it would be easy to roam around the city.
-After checked-in, we stopped at Arab streets, for lunch at the famous Zam Zam restaurant.
+We didn't make any plans for places to visit, and since we stayed near Orchard Road, it would be easy to roam around the city.
+After checking in, we stopped at Arab Street for lunch at the famous Zam Zam restaurant.
 Unfortunately the store is not yet open.
 They do not serve lunch?
 That's weird.
 We headed to the other restaurant, AL-Tasneem, where I would think that their beriyani rice and murtabak are tasty as well.

-The Sultan Mosque's just situated in front of this restaurant and coming out from the back entrance, there are bunch of souvenir shop along the street heading to Kampung Glam.
-We visited the historical Istana Kampung Glam, where the heritage and culture of the Malay were being exhibited.
-It is small museum but worth to visit.
+The Sultan Mosque is just in front of this restaurant, and coming out of the back entrance, there are a bunch of souvenir shops along the street heading to Kampung Glam.
+We visited the historical Istana Kampung Glam, showcasing the Malay heritage and culture.
+It is a small museum but worth visiting.

-When they say the best, then it would be the best.. trust me!
+When people say it's the best, it truly is the best.
+Trust me!

 The Sultan Mosque